c6o/docs/content/references/appengine.md

 ### Data Sources

-Data Sources are used to automatically populate list options with commonly used values.
-Currently the only supported data source is `timezone`, but more to come.
+Data Sources are used to populate the list options with commonly used values automatically.
+Currently, the only supported data source is `timezone`, but more to come.

 #### Timezone Example